 Kayas from part of the cultural heritage and they are mainly found in the heart of dense forests in Kwale and Kilifi Counties.
 They are believed to shelter the fortified villages of the Mijikenda.
 There are a total number of 29 kayas and sacred groves found in Kwale County (Robert &Luke, 1993).
 Kaya Gandini is barely 3Km from the project boundary.
 Other national heritage sites in Kwale County are located along the coast with many of them located on private lands.
 They consist of mosque ruins, palaces, houses, walls with gates and tombs, which are located at Kombani, Tiwi, Kirima, Kongo, Diani and monumental arts.
+The Three Sisters Giant Caves complex is an important feuature in the area.
 Some have archeological research potential, architectural value or tourism potential.
 National museums are the entities that maintain various aspects of Kenyan history (NES, 1985).